cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

 ### Operational Underload

 - To ensure continual practice, exercises can be performed to hone troubleshooting and knowledge of the system.

+## Chapter 12 - Effective Troubleshooting

+- SREs need to knoow how the system is designed and built.

+### Theory

+- We iteratively hypothesize potential causes for failure and try to test those hypotheses.
+- Steps:
+    1. Problem report
+    2. Triage
+    3. Examine
+    4. Diagnose
+    5. Test/treat
+    6. Cure
+- Pitfalls:
+    * Looking at irrelevant symptoms
+    * Misunderstanding system metrics
+    * Misunderstanding how to change the system to test hypotheses
+    * Coming up with improbable theories or latching onto past events

+### In Practice

+- Problem report e.g., automated alert or ticket
+    * Should give the expected and actual behavior
+    * Should give how to reproduce the behavior

+### Triage

+- Assess severity to determine level of response required
+- Make the system work as well as it can under the circumstances
+    * Diverting traffic from a broken cluster
+    * Dropping traffic to precent a cascading failure
+    * Disabling sub-systems to lighten the load

+### Examine

+- Examine each component's behavior
+- Use monitoring system metrics
+- Use logging, tracing requests throuogh the stack
+- Exposing current state e.g., endpoints that show a sample of RPCs recently sent or received to understand how any one server is communicating with others without an architecture diagram

+### Diagnose

+- Develop plausible hypotheses
+- Look at connections between components
+- A malfunctiong system is still trying to do something so figure out what it is doing, why it is doing it and where its resources are being used
+- Find what touoched it last e.g., a new version deployment or configuration change

+### Test and Treat

+- Find which factor is at the root of the problem
+- Rule out hypotheses
+    * Consider obvious first
+    * Experiment may have misleading results due to confounding factors
+    * Active tests may change future test results

+### Negative Results are Magic

+- Do not discount negative results
+- They tell us something certain about production or the design space or the performance limit of a system
+- Publish results

+### Cure

+- Often we can only find probable causal factors since systems are complex and reproducing the problem in a live environment may not be an option

+### Making Troubleshooting Easier

+- Build observability
+- Design well-understood and observable interfaces between components